esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

         Enter filename for configuration[]:

-10. Finally, `itpc` asks for a file name for your configuration file.
+10. Finally, `itapasco` asks for a file name for your configuration file.
 Choose anything you like, e.g., `test.cfg`.

-        Run ThreadPoolComposer with this configuration now?[]:
+        Run Tapasco with this configuration now?[]:
         	a: true
         	b: false
         Your choice: